 Super excited about buying your dream car?
 Don’t forget to back it up with the right insurance.
 Here’s what you need to know about the types of motor insurance policies available in India.

 Its been established that in the modern world, a car is a necessity.
 However, unfortunately, a rise in car sales will witness a rise in road accidents.
 This will compromise the safety of the vehicle, the driver and other individuals on the road as well.
 2019 saw a new wave of governance in India and the implementation of many road safety rules.
 Motor insurance is now more essential than ever.

 Consequently, are you confused about the right safety cover for your vehicle?
-Here is a list of the various types of insurance policies available in India and what each of them entails:
+Before we divulge into the types of motor insurance policies you can choose from, let’s first understand what is motor insurance policy.

 1. Car insurance: As per the law, the owner of any private car must at least have a third party liability insurance cover.
 The other type of car insurance is comprehensive insurance.
 Depending on the type, the insurance covers the vehicle against damages in case of unforeseen events such as accident, fire, theft, natural disasters, and even terrorist attacks or vandalism.
 It also provides cover against injuries to the owner and the third-party in case of an accident.